-You need to apply a clear nail polish to acrylic nails at least once per week.
-This will seal any pits or microfractures that form and will help to maintain the finish on the nail.
-It is a good idea to have the salon refill your nails, which will improve their appearance and reduce your risk of infection, every two weeks.
+You need to apply clear nail polish to acrylic nails at least once per week.
+This will seal any pits or micro-fractures that form and help maintain the nail’s finish.
+It is a good idea to have the salon refill your nails, which will improve their appearance and reduce your risk of infection every two weeks.

 8. Wash regularly